-Click on the Mapper buttons below for more details,
+Click on the links below for more details about each mapper.

 A stellar spectroscopic survey of the Milky Way, with two major components: a northern survey using the bright time at APO (APOGEE-2N), and a southern survey using the 2.5m du Pont Telescope at Las Campanas (APOGEE-2S).

 The galaxy survey for people who love galaxies!
 MaNGA explored the detailed internal structure of nearly 10,000 nearby galaxies using spatially resolved spectroscopy.
 Subprogram MaStar provided an optical stellar library covering thousands of stars with a wide range of parameters.

 SDSS-III: PRIOR SURVEYS (2008-2014)

 SDSS-III (2008-2014) undertook a major upgrade of the venerable SDSS spectrographs and added two powerful new instruments to execute an interweaved set of four surveys, mapping the clustering of galaxies and intergalactic gas in the distant universe (BOSS), the dynamics and chemical evolution of the Milky Way (SEGUE-2 and APOGEE), and the population of extra-solar giant planets (MARVELS).
 You can still visit the old SDSS3 Website, but it is no longer updated.

 The Apache Point Observatory Galactic Evolution Experiment (APOGEE) focuses on the structure and evolution of our own Milky Way galaxy using high-resolution infrared spectroscopy.